Eudonia steropaea

 The wingspan is 13–16 mm.
 The forewings are pale fuscous, irrorated with darker.
 There is a small blackish spot at the base of the inner margin and a straight black streak from the base to somewhat before the middle of the disc, almost meeting a triangular blackish blotch.
 The first line is indicated by an angulated darker posterior margin.
 The second line is white.
 The hindwings are grey-whitish, the hindmargin somewhat suffused with darker.
 Adults have been recorded on wing in January.

+Hosts

+It has been hypothesised that the hosts of this moth are species in the moss genus Campylopus including Campylopus introflexus.